beaslowik/bhagaskara/README.md

-I have used HTML, CSS and jQuery to produce this website.
-Project of the website (.psd) I have received on class in Coder's Lab.
+HTML, CSS, jQuery

 TO DO:
-jQuery:
-  menu,
-  Our team - interactive galery, portfolio, form walidation, portfolio - more photos,
+ - Our team,
+ - Our portfolio,
+ - Form validation,

-@media queries
+ - @media queries,
+ - web browsers compatibility.